rjtanner/sciserver_cookbooks/xmm/analysis-xmm-source-detection-p1.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-## 4 .Make a Large Image for Analysis
+## 4. Make a Large Image for Analysis

 Above we defined a function `display_fits_image` to generate a FITS image for display purposes.
 In that function the size of the FITS image was set (`imagebinning=imageSize`, 600x600 pixels) and events in the event list were binned accordingly.
 While that size of image is fine for quick looks at the data, the resolution is too low for good analysis.
 Below we define another function, `make_large_image` to make a FITS image, but here we set the bin size (`imagebinning=binSize`, 20x20 arcseconds).
 Events will be binned accordingly.
 This creates a much higher resolution image suitable for data analysis.